-The possession of, use or attempt to use, a weapon at school or a school-related activity will be grounds for expulsion from Cardinal Mooney High School.
+Therefore, the possession of, use, or attempt to use a weapon or dangerous materials at Cardinal Mooney High School or at a school related activity off campus, or on a school bus, will be grounds for expulsion from Cardinal Mooney High School.

 - 1. A "weapon" is any instrument or device designed primarily for use in inflicting death or injury upon a human being or animal, and which is capable of inflicting death upon a human being when used in the manner for which it was designed.
 Additionally, any instrument or device of any sort which is actually used in such a manner as to indicate that an individual intends to inflict death or serious injury upon the other, and which, when so used, is capable of inflicting death upon a human being, is a weapon.
-Weapons include, but are not limited to, any pistol, revolver, or other firearm, dagger, razor, stiletto, switchblade knife, or knife having a blade exceeding five inches in length.
-Facsimiles of weapons used in a threatening fashion are subject to this policy.
-Dangerous objects include, but are not limited to, clubs, nunchakus, brass knuckles, knives, butterfly knives, stun guns, and billy clubs. - 2.
+Weapons include, but are not limited to, any pistol, revolver, or other firearm, objects indistinguishable from firearms, ammunition, ammunition look-alikes (dummies or duds), tasers, explosives, night sticks, brass knuckles, knives, ballistic knives, spring loaded or gravity knives, zip-guns, incendiary devices, daggers, razors, and any other objects designed to intimidate or injure people or objects that are adapted for use as a weapon.
+Facsimiles of weapons used in a threatening fashion are subject to this policy. - 2.
 Possession includes bringing a weapon onto school property, to school-sponsored events either on or off school property, storing a weapon in one's locker or other area of the school property, or having a weapon on one's person.